mtgjson/mtgjson-website/docs/downloads/all-files/README.md

 > <DownloadNativeSelect fileName='CardTypes'/>

 > ### CompiledList
-> File containing all possible compiled outputs from MTGJSON, such as `AllPrintings`, `CardTypes`, etc.
+> File containing all individual outputs from MTGJSON, such as `AllPrintings`, `CardTypes`, etc.
 >
 > **Note:** This file does not contain data for this outputs, only string references to their existence.
 Generally, this data is used for documenting data on this website, but is also available to the public.
 >
 > <DownloadNativeSelect fileName='CompiledList'/>

 > ### DeckList
-> File containing all possible compiled pre-constructed deck outputs from MTGJSON.
+> File containing all individual [Deck](/data-models/deck/) data.
 >
 > <DownloadNativeSelect fileName='DeckList'/>

 > ### EnumValues
-> File containing known property values for data models.
-Generally, this data is used for documenting data on this website, but is also available to the public.
+> File containing known property values for various data models.
 >
+> **Note:** Generally, this data is used for documenting data on this website, but is also available to the public.
+>
 > <DownloadNativeSelect fileName='EnumValues'/>

 > ### Keywords
-> File containing a list of all keywords used on Magic cards.
+> File containing a list of possible all keywords used on all cards.
 >
 > <DownloadNativeSelect fileName='Keywords'/>

 > ### Legacy
-> File containing all sets, restricted to sets legal in the Legacy format.
+> File containing all [Set](/data-models/set/) cards, restricted to sets legal in the Legacy format.
 >
 > <DownloadNativeSelect fileName='Legacy'/>

 > ### LegacyAtomic
-> File containing all atomic cards, restricted to sets legal in the Legacy format.
+> File containing all [Card (Atomic)](/data-models/card-atomic/) cards, restricted to sets legal in the Legacy format.
 >
 > <DownloadNativeSelect fileName='LegacyAtomic'/>